 Use this start if you chose to use life steal quints or have a sustain support.

 In season 3, now that Vampiric Scepter also gives AD, it is usually beneficial to pick it up first back.
 Life steal is essential to surviving the laning phase.
 This allows you to come out ahead in trades, in skirmishes and fights.
 Along with a doran's blade or life steal quints you can expect to be full health most of the time.
-I recommend building this before your Berserker's Greaves even if you started Boots of Speed and 3 Health Potions.
+I recommend building this before your Berserker's Greaves even if you started Boots and 3 Health Potions.

 As an ADC, you will need attack speed.
 It is very essential to dishing out damage, and doing it fast.
 It is one of the cheapest attack speed items in the game.
 Tier 2 boots are also very useful as it increases your movement speed even further, allow you to get around the map, and also to get out of trouble.
 I recommend building these after your Vampiric Scepter as it is not as important.
 If you find yourself being destroy by CC or AP, opt to take Mercury's Treads although if you get locked down by CC, you'll probably be dead before it wears off.